 Domestic Violence Training for Professionals

 The Domestic Violence Risk Assessment and Management online course will be updated to enhance engagement of students and professionals in the education, justice and social services sectors.
 New scenarios will be developed and a marketing strategy will be developed and implemented to raise awareness of the program.
-Modules that address the needs of each sector and address topics such as how to have a conversation with a victim, and dealing with reluctant victims will be developed.
+Modules include topics such as how to have a conversation with a victim, and dealing with reluctant victims.
 Project Team: Peter Jaffe, Barbara MacQuarrie, Anna-Lee Straatman

 Embodied Trauma: The Influence of Past Trauma on Women during the Transition to Motherhood